Somilg11/oddigo-v2/README.md

-# Urban Company Clone Backend
+# Oddigo

-This is the backend for the Urban Company clone application, built with Node.js, Express, TypeScript, and MongoDB.
+This is the backend for the Oddigo application, built with Node.js, Express, TypeScript, and MongoDB.

 ## Features